 5 Keys to a Successful Direct Mail Acquisition Program

-- Set a new donor acquisition target that is large enough to offset donor attrition.
+- Set a new donor acquisition target enough to offset donor attrition.

-- Utilize all available channels to acquire new donors – knowing that for many organizations, direct mail is still the primary source of new donors.
+- Utilize all available channels to acquire new donors – knowing that direct mail is still many organizations’ primary source of new donors.